benhoIIand/grunt-cache-bust/README.md

 When set, `cachbust` will try to find the asset files using the dir as base path.

+#### options.jsonOutput
+Type: `Boolean`
+Default value: `false`

+When true, `cachbust` will create a json file with an object inside that contains key value pairs of the original file name, and the renamed md5 hash name for each file.

+The format looks like this:
+`{`
+  `'app.js' : 'app_23E6F7AC5623E96F7AC56293E6F7AC56.js'`
+`}`

+#### options.jsonOutputFilename
+Type: `String`
+Default value: `'cachebuster.json'`

+Allows you to specify the filename for your cachebuster JSON file.

 ### Usage Examples

 #### Basic Asset Cache Busting